Best Rain Jackets of 2024

 After many drizzly desert mornings and massive mountain thunderstorms, we’ve updated our list:

-• The Arc’teryx Beta (men’s / women’s) earns a spot thanks to its durable and quiet fabric and an excellent hood design.
+• The Arc’teryx Beta (men’s / women’s) earns a spot thanks to its durable and quiet fabric and excellent hood design.

 • We added the brand new and super comfy REI Flash Stretch Jacket (men’s / women’s), a great choice for 3-season hiking thanks to an oversized fit and quick-drying fabrics.

-• The affordable and practical Marmot Precip Eco (men’s / women’s) gets the nod as a less expensive comfortable rain jacket.
+• The affordable and practical Marmot Precip Eco (men’s / women’s) gets the nod as a less expensive, comfortable rain jacket.

 Stock image of Patagonia Torrentshell 3L